 Notes

-• Notes will always be converted to some MIDI value
+• Notes will be converted to a numerical MIDI note value (e.g C3 is 60).

 @swim